- Chart

 Disclaimers:

-This information is for educational purposes only and does not constitute investment advice.
-ETF performance can vary, and investors should conduct their own research and consult with a financial advisor before making investment decisions.
-Market share data is an estimation and can fluctuate.
-Expense ratios and AUM are subject to change.
+This information is for general informational purposes only and does not constitute investment advice.
+ETF performance can vary significantly, and past performance is not indicative of future results.
+Investors should consult with a qualified financial advisor before making any investment decisions.
+Market share and AUM data are subject to change.

 AI Summarization is directionally correct and might not be accurate.